rickhull/device_input/README.md

 *for the Linux kernel*

+This is a very basic tool for reading device input events from e.g.
-We want to read events from e.g. `/dev/input/event0` in Ruby.
-For example, if you want to see what's happening "on the wire" when you press a special function key on a laptop.
-While this code can be used for the purpose of malicious keystroke logging, it is not well suited for it and does not provide the root privileges in order to read `/dev/input`.
-Once you've got the privilege to read `/dev/input` it's *game over* anyway.
+`/dev/input/event0` in Ruby.
+For example, in order to see what's happening "on the wire" when a special laptop function key is pressed.
+While this tool can plausibly be used for the purpose of malicious keystroke logging, it is not well suited for it and does not provide the root privileges in order to read `/dev/input`.

+Once you've given up the privilege to read `/dev/input` it's *game over* anyway.

 ## Rationale